shashankaman/EcommerceSalesReport/README.md

 Ecommerce Sales Report Dashboard

 ### 📌 About This Project

-This project focuses on applying data analytics in the healthcare domain to help hospital management monitor patient flow, department workload, and operational efficiency.
-The goal was to convert complex healthcare data into a clear, centralized decision-support dashboard.
+This project provides a centralized sales performance dashboard designed for management-level monitoring.
+The objective was to give stakeholders a single source of truth for tracking revenue, profit, growth trends, and regional performance.

-The analysis covers data cleaning, relationship modeling, KPI definition, and interactive visualization to highlight utilization patterns, peak periods, and department-wise performance.
-The dashboard is designed for non-technical stakeholders, ensuring insights are easy to interpret and actionable.
+The dashboard supports interactive analysis through time-based trends and regional comparisons, helping identify underperforming areas and growth opportunities.

-This project demonstrates my ability to work with domain-specific data, translate operational challenges into analytics solutions, and support better resource planning in healthcare environments.
+This project reflects my ability to design generic, reusable business dashboards applicable across industries.

 ### 📌 Business Problem (WHY)